AVData/AVData/README.md

 -->
 [![Linkedin Badge](https://img.shields.io/badge/-Agustin_Cody-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/VargasSTEM)](https://www.linkedin.com/in/VargasSTEM)

-# The Life of a Novice Data Scientist

 ## 👨🏻‍💻 Doing
 - My life has taken some twists and turns, and along one of those turns, I made a right (decision) in exploring this little idea of making the world a better place through data.
 So, for now I'm looking for a job as a Data Scientist, and working on polishing my side projects.
 The project I'm currently beautifying is one where I took a public traffic collisions dataset, and built a predictive model.
 This particular peice allowed me flex some of that ML muscle.
 Some of the tools/libraries used were SKLearn/XGBoost/RandomForestClassifiers/ROCAUC and PDPs.
 Check back shortly for an update.